mrjuda/setup-env/README.md

   > Remmember to click that command everytime you open your project, in case it's not activated automatically
 4. Test your SCSS: type some css lines inside your `index.scss` file, save it, and see if your indes.css updates automatically.
 5. Use `npx stylelint "**/*.scss"` to lint you SCSS files and not the generated CSS

+### 5. LINT EVERYTHING
+To linter your files locally (before pushing to your GitHub repository), use the following commands:

 ## Built with
 - HTML5